FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Dataset Contribution and Datasheet: DIVERSIFY-Professions

 \subsection{Limitations}

-(i) Labels are derived from text prompts rather than human verification of image content; the generator may fail to render the intended attribute. (ii) Taxonomies are coarse (e.g., ``Black'', ``White'') and not exhaustive; some identities are absent or underrepresented (e.g., Hispanic/Latino 1.6\%, Native American 0.6\%). (iii) Culture is multi-label and cue-based, so counts reflect presence of textual/visual cues rather than self-identified culture. (iv) The visual style and biases of the underlying image generator may introduce artifacts unrelated to the prompts.
+(i) Labels are derived from text prompts rather than human verification of image content; the generator may fail to render the intended attribute. (ii) Taxonomies are coarse and not exhaustive; some identities are absent or underrepresented. (iii) Broader contextual variation reflects prompt design rather than validated image-level labels. (iv) The visual style and biases of the underlying image generator may introduce artifacts unrelated to the prompts.